-In the second step we give the username details, as well as the location for where their home space should be created.
-To use the space selector, navigate the links to move up and down the space hierarchy, selecting the required space's radio button, then click OK.
-For our example, we are going to put the new home space in the 'Users' space we created earlier.
+In the second step we give the user name details, as well as the name of the user's home space and location.
+For our example, we are going to use the default home space location 'User Homes' created during installation.

-Then give the name for their home space: here we are using 'bobsmith'.
+Enter the name for the user's home space: here we are using 'Bob Smith'.